Background pattern

 Do not take Lavestra HCT

-• if you are allergic to losartan and/or hydrochlorothiazide or to any of the other ingredients of this medicine (listed in section 6);
+• if you are allergic to losartan and/or hydrochlorothiazide or any of the other ingredients of this medicine (listed in section 6);

-• if you have severe liver failure;
+• if you have severe hepatic impairment;

 • if you have gout;